 Let’s start with the option Dr. Crystal recommends thinking about: anti-CGRP medications.
 They’re the latest development in migraine treatment and prevention.
 As mentioned above, CGRP, or calcitonin gene-related peptide, is a pain-related protein that affects the size of blood vessels in your brain.
 CGRP levels spike during a migraine, so anti-CGRP medications work directly against this spike to regulate CGRP levels.

 This reduces the frequency of attacks, shortens their duration, and alleviates pain and other symptoms.
-Preventative anti-CGRP medications, currently available via an at-home injection, are FDA-approved to treat episodic and chronic migraines, and are proven effective for migraines with or without aura.
+Preventative anti-CGRP medications, currently available via an at-home injection, are FDA-approved to treat episodic and chronic migraines, and are proven effective for migraines with aura or without it.
 While not preventative, Dr. Crystal also notes that short-acting anti-CGRPs like Nurtec™ and Ubrelvy®, could be good options for acute treatment.

 Promising studies show that anti-CGRP medication may work for individuals who have tried other preventative migraine treatments without success—often with fewer side effects than many existing medications.